Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Temporary Relocation: During prolonged periods of extreme heat, consider moving your hanging baskets to a shadier location under trees or overhangs.
 Set them on top of overturned flower pots or hang them on temporary brackets.

 Self-watering hanging baskets can dramatically reduce the amount of time you spend watering.
 The baskets feature and built-in reservoir and wicking system that automatically distributes water to your plants as they need it.
 Not only does the system keep your soil from drying out, it also prevents you from over-watering.
 Make regular (non self-watering) baskets more efficient by inserting plastic reservoirs designed to channel water directly to the plant's roots at the time of planting.
 Reviving Dehydrated Plants

 If one of your hanging baskets has dried out completely, but you think the plants can be revived (they are wilted but still appear alive), move it immediately to a shady place and give it a gentle watering.
 Wait a few minutes and then carefully submerge the entire basket into a large bucket of water.
 Bubbles will rise to the surface until the soil is thoroughly saturated with water.
 Once they stop, lift the basket from the water and move it to a cool, shady place to recover for a few days before returning it to sunshine.

-For years, I have always lugged a chair over to reach up to my hanging baskets.
-It was either that or haul them down from their hooks, which still involved lugging a chair over to reach.
-I finally came up with an idea and it's made life so much easier on me and on my plants.
+I came up with an idea and it's made life so much easier on me and on my plants.
 They don't get neglected like they did before when I just didn't feel like climbing up to do them.